 - The “Pennsylvania grand jury report” is downloadable from this website, along with a separate PDF that includes official responses by a number of dioceses and invidual priests named in the report.
 Also included is a 5-minute video of survivor interviews.

-Historical Context and Personal Analysis: Books & Dissertations
+Historical Context and Personal Analysis: Books & Dissertations (by date, earliest first)

 - By a journalist and advocate.